theprivateer/blog/content/slashes/now.md

 ## Currently

 - Pondering my relationship with technology and how to organise and maintain my digital life.
-- Slowly working my way up to running 10km.
+- Slowly working my way up to running a half marathon.

 ## Reading